fkirc/attranslate/docs/SERVICE_CONFIG.md

 This document provides guidance on how to obtain API-keys for specific services.
 Once you have an API-key, pass your API-key to `attranslate` via the `--serviceConfig`-flag.

+### OpenAI (ChatGPT)

+- Create an account on https://platform.openai.com/
+- Create and copy an API key from https://platform.openai.com/account/api-keys
+- Pass your API key via the `--serviceConfig`-flag to `attranslate`.

 ### Google Translate

 Follow these steps to get an API-key for Google Translate: